-One of the first things you’ll notice about Holdsworth’s musical prowess is his legendary fretting-hand reach, which is massive and intimidating.
-Holdsworth’s fingers seem to take on the appearance of muscular tentacles as they stretch further and reach farther than you ever thought possible.
+One of the first things you’ll notice about Holdsworth’s musical prowess is his legendary fretting-hand reach, which was massive and intimidating.
+Holdsworth’s fingers seemed to take on the appearance of muscular tentacles as they stretch further and reach farther than you ever thought possible.
 Very few guitarists have been able to replicate or reproduce his music, and anyone who tries faces countless performance challenges and technical hurdles.
 His unusual intervallic approach, coupled with a saxophone-smooth legato technique, paved the way for and inspired countless guitar legends such as Eddie Van Halen, Shawn Lane, Buckethead, Steve Vai, and Dimebag Darrell.

 This lesson will reveal a series of exercises that will strengthen your fretting-hand fingers considerably, and will guide you through a series of challenges that will eventually improve your reach.
 Increasing how far you can stretch your fingers will immediately unlock new chord, scale, and arpeggio options, and will unlock wide-interval licks and ideas that you’ve never had access to before.

 Before getting started, a word of caution: Take your time and go slowly as you work through this lesson.
 If you experience pain while performing any of these exercises, do not play through the pain.
 Stop immediately!
 Improving your reach takes time, so go slowly as you progress and don’t hurt yourself!
 One other thing to keep in mind: Although you should strive for a clean, strong technique, a high-gain tone with plenty of compression will definitely make these licks a little easier.